top of page

 Acts of Peter Chapter 30

 Now on the Lord’s day, as Peter discoursed unto the brethren and exhorted them unto the faith of Christ, there being present many of the senate and many knights and rich women and matrons, and being confirmed in the faith, one woman that was there, exceeding rich, which was surnamed Chryse because every vessel of hers was of gold -for from her birth she never used a vessel of silver or glass, but golden ones only- said unto Peter: Peter, thou servant of Alahayim, he whom thou callest Alahayim appeared unto me in a dream and said: Chryse, carry thou unto Peter my minister ten thousand pieces of gold; for thou owest them to him.
 I have therefore brought them, fearing lest some harm should be done me by him that appeared unto me, which also departed unto heaven.
 And so saying, she laid down the money and departed.
 And Peter seeing it glorified the Lord, for that they that were in need should be refreshed.
 Certain, therefore, of them that were there said unto him: Peter, hast thou not done ill to receive the money of her? for she is ill spoken of throughout all Rome for fornication, and because she keepeth not to one husband, yea, she even hath to do with the young men of her house.
 Be not therefore a partner with the table of Chryse, but let that which came from her be returned unto her.
-But Peter hearing it laughed and said to the brethren: What this woman is in the rest of her way of life, I know not, but in that I have received this money, I did it not foolishly; for she did pay it as a debtor unto Meshiyacha, and giveth it unto the servants of Meshiyacha: for he himself hath provided for them.
+But Peter hearing it laughed and said to the brethren: What this woman is in the rest of her way of life, I know not, but in that I have received this money, I did it not foolishly; for she did pay it as a debtor unto Christ, and giveth it unto the servants of Christ: for he himself hath provided for them.

 1 Corinthians 9:13-14